 Keeping Your Aid

-The number of hours you take each semester can impact the amount of financial aid you receive.
+The number of hours in which you enroll each term can impact the amount of financial aid you receive.

-- Many aid programs have minimum enrollment requirements to disburse each semester. ** Please note that as of the 2016/2017 aid year, most UNF institutional grants and Enrollment Services scholarships require enrollment in at least 15 degree-applicable credit hours for disbursement.
+- Many aid programs have minimum enrollment requirements to disburse each term.
+Most UNF institutional grants and Enrollment Services scholarships require enrollment in at least 15 degree-applicable credit hours for disbursement.

-- Some financial aid programs may prorate based on the number of hours you take each term.
+- Some financial aid programs may prorate based on the number of credit hours in which you are enrolled each term.
 If you enroll less than full-time, the program may disburse less than the full award amount.

 - UNF defines half-time enrollment for undergraduate and graduate students as six degree-applicable credit hours per term (e.g. fall, spring or summer).